How Screening Mammograms Can Save Your Life

 Breast Cancer Treatments Are Most Effective When Cancer Is Caught Early

-A small cancer that is caught early is unlikely to have spread to other parts of the body -- something that makes treatment more challenging.
+A small cancer that is caught early is typically easier to treat and has a better outcome than a more advanced cancer which may have spread to other parts of the body.
 Although some people may be concerned about potential radiation exposure from a mammogram, the benefit of catching breast cancer today -- as opposed to months or years down the road -- is immeasurable.
 The amount of radiation used for a mammogram is very low and should not be a concern.

-If you recently had an abnormal screening mammogram result, there is a 95% chance that you do not have breast cancer, but it’s better to be safe than sorry.
+If you recently had an abnormal screening mammogram result, there is still a 94% chance that you do not have breast cancer, but it’s better to be safe than sorry.
 During a follow-up exam -- called a diagnostic mammogram -- more detailed images of your breast are taken.
 Most patients will have normal follow-up exam results.
-If not, either a biopsy or more follow-up testing will be recommended.
+If not, either a biopsy or follow-up imaging will be recommended.

-There are two things you can do to avoid a false positive.
+There are two things you can do to avoid a false positive screening mammogram result.
 First, find a center or clinic that you like and stick with it year after year.
-Mammograms taken on different machines can look very different.
+Mammograms taken on different machines can look different.
 It is easier to see changes in breast tissue when comparing two otherwise identical images.
 Second, if you are going to a new clinic, make sure they know where you went for mammograms in the past.
 The new center will do the legwork to get the old images.
+Having older images can help to determine if a finding on the current mammogram is stable and not worrisome versus new and concerning for cancer.